How do you remove mugshots and improve your reputation?

 Most of the owners are understanding and abide by legal statutes.
 For example, some states restrict site owners from accepting money for removal and some states require sites to remove booking photots within a certain period of time.

 First, you can start by researching the owner of the particular website on a tool such as ICANN WHOIS or DomainTools.com.
-These reputable online registrar databases can quickly disclose any email addresses, physical address or even the name of the owner if the domain is not registered privately.
+These reputable online registrar databases can quickly disclose any email addresses, physical address, or even the name of the owner of the domain is not registered privately.

 Sometimes the websites will have a contact form or email listed somewhere on their website.

 Try using Hunter.io, this easy to install Google Chrome extension will automatically pull any emails listed on the website without you having to navigate page by page.
 Send them a brief polite email requesting that your information should be removed for the following reasons (be sure to read their terms and conditions for removals before sending any emails):

 You HAVE PROOF it was a false arrest

 You HAVE PROOF your case was thrown out of court

 You HAVE PROOF your charges were sealed, dismissed, or expunged